RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 parameter tells the compiler that the argument can have other fields as well, in addition to `name`).

-Now, as the second version of the example points out, you don't really even need to define `getName`, since Elm will magically build it for you if you say `.name`.
+Now, as `getName2` suggests, you don't really even need to define `getName`, since Elm will magically build it for you if you say `.name`.
 But, this can get more interesting where two types share multiple fields.
 It becomes possible to define a type that expresses all the fields